qua-platform/py-qua-tools/qualang_tools/control_panel/README_vna.md

 my_vna.results[measurement] with the following keys: 'f' for the frequency in Hz, 'S' for the S magnitude in V and 'phase' for the S phase in rad.
   * measurement - Measurement type, can be either 'S11' or 'S21'.
-  * outputs - List of the quantum element output ports, as defined in the configuration, used for this measurement (["out1", "out2"] for example).
+  * outputs - List of the element output ports, as defined in the configuration, used for this measurement (["out1", "out2"] for example).
   * int_weights - 2D list of integration weights for the corresponding operation, as defined in the configuration ([["Wc", "Ws"], ["-Ws", "Wc"]] for example).